Fabric-Management/fabric-management-backend/docs/development/POLICY_AUTHORIZATION_PRINCIPLES.md

 **No Code Duplication:**

 - Use `shared` modules for common logic
-- Use `@CurrentSecurityContext` instead of SecurityContextHolder
+- Use Spring Security's `@AuthenticationPrincipal` for security context
 - Use base classes (`BaseEntity`, `BaseException`)
 - Use message keys instead of hard-coded strings